 You’ll explore the theoretical and practical difficulties in applied research, particularly in eye-witness testimony.
-Then you will look at how experimentation has also been used to tease out the relationship between the way that we think and the language that we speak.
+Then you'll look at how experimentation has also been used to tease out the relationship between the way that we think and the language that we speak.

 Our discussion then turns to the use of surveys and explores how attitudes and beliefs about the way children learn and develop relate to our practices in child rearing and education.
 We review the use of surveys as a method in personality research and in assessing creativity.

 Experiments and surveys produce data that can be analysed using statistics and this module builds on the statistical techniques introduced in Investigating psychology 1 and 2.
 The methods also lend themselves to the use of software and you will be introduced to professional grade packages that allow you to produce experimental procedures and questionnaires as well as to collect data in a straightforward and accurate manner.

 Block 2 considers text-based, qualitative research in psychology.
-You will begin with phenomenological analysis, the way we explore our experiences of the world and ourselves.
+You'll begin with phenomenological analysis, the way we explore our experiences of the world and ourselves.
 The topics covered include jealousy, close relationships and our experience of emotion.

 You’ll then turn to discourse analysis which explores how we use language to create our world.
 We explore how this method helps us to understand the social construction of health-related issues such as ADHD and also how we talk about our life story.
 This returns us to memory research but using a different methodology.
 Throughout this first part of the module you will be encouraged to think critically about the methods of data collection and analysis and how they are used.

 The second part of the module is your opportunity to carry out your own psychological investigation.
-Under the close supervision of your tutor you will design and build a study, considering procedural and ethical issues.
-You will then collect your data, carry out the appropriate analyses and report your findings as a poster and research report.
+Under the close supervision of your tutor you'll design and build a study, considering procedural and ethical issues.
+You'll collect your data, carry out the appropriate analysis and report your findings as a poster and research report.
 You’ll also participate in your fellow students’ projects which will deepen your appreciation of how psychological data are generated.